ddman1101/AutoDJ-Web/README.md

 # AutoDJ-Web

 The web is made a platform for the auto-dj.
-And it still has some problem in it.
+And the web is unfinished, so it still has some problem in it.
 But it still has some function :

 1. Annotate the music online
 2. Upload the music to local machine.